|Realization and Evaluation of Robotic Multispectral Decoys for Land Equipment|

-The objective for this TG (Study) is to investigate and examine the impact of:
+The objective for this WS is to investigate and examine the impact of:

-- the interaction between robotic decoy technical characteristics and potential operational requirements, and
+- Interactions between robotic decoy technical characteristics and potential tactical or operational requirements,

-- the potential consequences of the use of robotic decoys on military operations and doctrine.
+- Potential consequences of the use of robotic decoys on military operations and doctrine.